appsmithorg/appsmith-docs/website/docs/connect-data/concepts/dynamic-binding-in-queries.md

 2. Dynamic keywords such as limit or offset
 3. Dynamic where clauses
 4. Dynamic array with IN clause (= ANY syntax will work for Postgres)
-5. Mustache bindings in commented code (--{{Input1.text}} not supported)
+5. Mustache bindings in commented code (`--{{ Input1.text }}` not supported)

-In these scenarios, you will have to turn off prepared statements but your queries may be subject to SQL injection.
-As such it is recommended to create an API instead.
+In these scenarios, you will have to turn off prepared statements, but your queries may be subject to SQL injection.
+As such it's recommended to create an API instead.
 To toggle this setting:

 1. Open your SQL query in Appsmith.